How to Fit Kids shoes at Home

-The best advice we can give at the moment is to try to check the length in the existing shoes yourself.
+While children’s shoe fitting experts are not available, with stores closed down, the best advice we can give at the moment is to try to check the length in the existing shoes yourself.
+We recommend that you visit your local expert shoe fitting shoe as soon as you can.

 - Before you start, stand your child in front of you barefoot and see which toes are longest, it won’t always be the big toe!